 Did you know just about EVERY home has mold?

 Did you find mold growing in your home?
 How do you test it?
 Generally speaking, it is not necessary to test it, and definitely not time to panic.
 Usually, it does NOT present a health risk, however some people are very sensitive.
 These people may experience allergy-like symptoms such as stuffy noses, eye and skin irritation when exposed to molds.
-And, we should tell you it IS possible to have a more severe reactions – particularly if there is a LOT of it that you are exposed to for long periods of time (ie: moldy hay in your barn).
+And, we should tell you it is possible to have a more severe reaction – particularly if there is a LOT of it that you are exposed to for long periods of time (ie: moldy hay in your barn).
 Severe reactions may include fever and shortness of breath.
 People that are Immuno-compromised and people with chronic lung diseases (like COPD) are at increased risk.

 The best way to get rid of it is to prevent it in the first place.
 As routine maintenance (spring cleaning!) take a look around your home for evidence of water damage and visible mold.
 The conditions causing mold (such as water leaks and condensation) should be corrected to prevent it from growing.